m-barnard/amdc/README.md

 ### Simulation

-* Simulate the sequences (simulations/scripts/generate_simulated_sequences/): gen_sim_seqs.R with i = 1,2,5 or use gen_sim.sh
+* To simulate the sequences (simulations/scripts/generate_simulated_sequences/): gen_sim_seqs.R with i = 1,2,5 or use gen_sim.sh
-* Run hierarchical clustering and AMDC on the simulated sequences (simulations/scripts/run_clustering_methods): run_full_sim.R with i = 1-36 or use run_all.sh
+* To run hierarchical clustering and AMDC on the simulated sequences (simulations/scripts/run_clustering_methods): run_full_sim.R with i = 1-36 or use run_all.sh
-* Run nTreeClus on the simulated sequences (simulations/scripts/run_clustering_methods): run_ntress.py with i = 1-36 or use run_all_ntrees.sh.
+* To run nTreeClus on the simulated sequences (simulations/scripts/run_clustering_methods): run_ntress.py with i = 1-36 or use run_all_ntrees.sh.
 After this is completed, run clean_ntress.R
 * To aggregate results see simulations/tables.qmd

 ### Stability analysis